What do I have in common with Ben Stiller, Sam Newman and Wayne Swan? We have all had prostate cancer.

 “The gallows humour helps lighten things up without taking away from the serious side of meetings.
 And the meeting brings men together for a common cause.”

-Men are not always told about support groups, for whatever reason.
-In my opinion, it is vital that men are informed about PCSGs – it’s then up to them whether or not they want to contact their local group.
+I believe that it is vital men are informed about PCSGs – it’s then up to them whether or not they want to contact their local group.

-September is Prostate Cancer Awareness Month
+September is Prostate Cancer Awareness month

-It’s a great time to spread the word about getting checked.
 If you know any men who’ve been diagnosed with prostate cancer, let them know there are others out there who are also dealing it.
-Tell them that there’s a support group out there which can help them deal with their diagnosis and treatment process.